Wintergreen Emergency Egress Act moves forward

 The bill, authored by Fifth District Representative John McGuire (R), directs the Secretary of the Interior to issue a right-of-way for an emergency exit on National Park Service land, allowing Wintergreen to construct a mountain exit route onto the Blue Ridge Parkway.

-Virginia Senators Tim Kaine (D) and Mark Warner (D) have companion legislation prepared that create the law that to be signed by President Trump.
+Virginia Senators Tim Kaine (D) and Mark Warner (D) have companion legislation prepared that creates the law that would be signed by President Trump.

 "For over 25 years the community of Wintergreen has been trying to obtain permission to construct a 400 ft gravel road which will allow our citizens a pathway to safety during certain wildfire scenarios," said Chief of Wintergreen Fire and Rescue Curtis Sheets.
 "We’re extremely encouraged by the passage of this act and we very much appreciate the work of Congressman McGuire, his staff, and all those who have participated along the way."